 Communication is the Key to a Smooth Transition

-Communication is actually vital to a great onboarding process.
+Communication is vital to a great onboarding process and to the start of a great long term relationship with your new provider.
 In fact, you should expect a lot of communication going back and forth from your main point of contact (POC) to the MSP main point of contact.

 On your end, you need to make sure that your POC has the bandwidth to play their part in the process.
 Your POC may be your IT manager (if you have one) or it could be an executive or office manager.
 This person doesn’t need to have technical knowledge.
 They just need to be able to assist in information gathering and relay communications to the appropriate people.
 The quicker the pace of this process, the faster the onboarding will go.